strangetom/ingredient-parser/docs/source/guide/normalisation.rst

 Numbers represented in textual form e.g. "one", "two" are replaced with numeric forms.
 The replacements are predefined in a dictionary.
-For performance reasons, the regular expressions used to substitute the text with the number are precomiled and provided in the ``STRING_NUMBERS_REGEXES`` constant, which is a dictionary where the value is a tuple of (precompiled regex, substitute value).
+For performance reasons, the regular expressions used to substitute the text with the number are pre-compiled and provided in the ``STRING_NUMBERS_REGEXES`` constant, which is a dictionary where the value is a tuple of (pre-compiled regular expression, substitute value).

 .. literalinclude:: ../../../ingredient_parser/_constants.py
     :lines: 142-170

 .. literalinclude:: ../../../ingredient_parser/preprocess/preprocess.py
     :pyobject: PreProcessor._replace_string_numbers